tannewt/wa-law.org/bill/2021-22/sb/5194/1/README.md

 6. "Office" means the office of student financial assistance.

 7. "Tuition growth factor" means an increase of no more than the average annual percentage growth rate of the median hourly wage for Washington for the previous fourteen years as the wage is determined by the federal bureau of labor statistics.

+## Section 11
+> This section adds a new section to an existing chapter [28B.92](/rcw/28B_higher_education/28B.092_state_student_financial_aid_programs.md).
+Here is the [modified chapter](rcw/28B_higher_education/28B.092_state_student_financial_aid_programs.md) for context.

+1. The Washington college grant stipend program is created.
+All eligible students may be eligible for student support stipends for housing, transportation, food, and medical care.
+The amount of stipend awards is subject to the availability of amounts appropriated for this specific purpose.

+2. Eligible students may use the stipends to cover the cost of books, materials, or equipment required for the completion of their course of study but not covered by other sources of student aid.

+3. The office shall adopt rules regarding the distribution and awarding of stipends.

 ## Section 12